-The Board recognises the importance of continuously monitoring and improving its performance and the performance of its Committees and individual Directors.
-Under its Charter, the Board is required to annually assess both its performance and that of its Directors.
-The Board has processes in place to conduct these performance assessments.
+The Board recognises the importance of continuously monitoring and improving its performance, the performance of its Committees and individual Directors.
+Under their respective Charters, the Board and the Committees are required to annually assess their performance and that of the individual Directors.

 An independent external performance evaluation of the Board and its Committees is conducted at least once every three years.
-The results of the 2023 performance evaluation were made available to the Board in August 2023.
+In the intervening years, an internal assessment is conducted, with the support of the Group Company Secretary, and reported to the Board.